zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/set-up-your-workstation/0/_index.md

 * The URL to the Chef Delivery web interface.
 * The Delivery server's IP address (you can obtain this from the URL.)
 * Your Delivery user name and password.

+Also ensure that you are connected to the VPN that can access your Delivery cluster on AWS.